Skip to content ↓

 Are you eligible?

 If you are currently having financial difficulties due to unemployment breaks, no matter how long or short term this may be, your son or daughter may be eligible to receive Pupil Premium funding.
-Please apply now if you or your partner is receiving one of the following benefits:
+Please apply now if you or your partner is receiving one of the following benefits.

-How do I apply?
+How do I check eligibility?

 If you require help to do this, please contact fsm@furzeplatt.net with the relevant information and we will be happy to assist you.